marcsgil/StructuredLight.jl/README.md

 visualize(E) #visualizes the evolved mode
 ```

-This ilustrates the basic idea of the package: first, you construct a matrix representing the mode you want to propagate, and then one calls `free_propagation`.
+This illustrates the basic idea of the package: first, you construct a matrix representing the mode you want to propagate, and then one calls `free_propagation`.

 ## CUDA support